synfinatic/3DPrinting/spool_holder_ng/README.md

 ## Tips

+1. Throw in some desicant and a humidity sensor to ensure your filament stays dry.
-Assemble the spool holder and tighten the four bolts just so they start to compress things and drag.
+1. Assemble the spool holder and tighten the four bolts just so they start to compress things and drag.
 Then loosen each bolt 1/4 turn and confirm with a full spool of filament that it rolls smoothly.